 The main reason to use Excel over software when building a model is to thoroughly understand the business.
 The process of manually building out the relationship between all historical results, drivers, and future results is the most valuable part.
 If a software program were to spit out the Net Present Value of a business you would not understand that business as well as if you built the model yourself.
 For this reason, I do not believe software will replace Excel for finance professionals.

 How do professionals at investment banks, private equity firms and other financial institutions analyze the impact of mergers & acquisitions?
-All good models must include a robust sensitivity analysis in order to understand how valuation changes as the drives move up/down.
+All good models must include a robust sensitivity analysis in order to understand how valuation changes as the drivers move up/down.
 To perform sensitivity analysis you have to carefully construct your model so you can test inputs.
 One common method is with data tables.
-Another more advanced method is to build a tornado chart after manually liking and assessing the impact of numerous inputs.
+Another more advanced method is to build a tornado chart after manually linking and assessing the impact of numerous inputs.

 “Comps” analysis is the quickest, most widely used valuation methodology, and fundamental part of the core valuation skill set of investment bankers and finance professionals.
 In this course, trainees learn how to select and “scrub” comparables, pick the right multiples and build dynamic comps models in Excel from scratch, using real case studies, industry best practices, and sensitivity analyses.

 Transaction comps (aka deal or transaction comps) is a variant of comparables valuation.
-Value of the firm is derived by assessing the value of comparable companies recently acquired.
+The value of the firm is derived by assessing the value of comparable companies recently acquired.
 In this step-by-step, real case study course, you’ll learn how to select comparable acquisitions, find important disclosures in filings, spread the data and build a complete transaction comps model in Excel.

 Goal seek is a powerful way to test what a certain input has to be in order to produce a specific output.
 The common syntax for goal seek is: set cell A to be equity to X by changing cell Y. This can be very useful for break-even analysis, or in a situation where your boss asks you, “how many units do we have to sell to make an X percent EBITDA margin?”